adap/flower/examples/flower-via-docker-compose /README.md

      ```bash
      python helpers/generate_docker_compose.py
      ```
      - Within the script, specify the number of clients (`total_clients`) and resource limitations for each client in the `client_configs` array.
-The number of training rounds is hardcoded to 50.
+The number of training rounds is hardcoded.
 To adjust the number of rounds, modify the `number_of_rounds` variable in the script.

 ### Step 2: Build and Launch Containers